Types of XSS

 This article describes the many different types or categories of cross-site scripting (XSS) vulnerabilities and how they relate to each other.

 Early on, two primary types of XSS were identified, Stored XSS and Reflected XSS.
-In 2005, Amit Klein defined a third type of XSS, which he coined DOM Based XSS.
+In 2005, Amit Klein defined a third type of XSS, which Amit coined DOM Based XSS.
 These 3 types of XSS are defined as follows:

 Stored XSS (AKA Persistent or Type I)